TrueCar/gluestick/docs/Commands.md

 * `-S, --stats` - Output webpack stats
 * `-A, --app` - Build only specific app or a group of them
 * `-D, --vendor` - Build Vendor DLL bundle
+* `-B, --skip-if-ok` - Skip vendor DLL recompilation if the bundle is valid

 ### `gluestick bin`